 About the Plan

-The Plan coordinates with the student's primary carrier and provides the student worldwide protection, 24 hours a day.
-Student Health Insurance is an economical way to reduce or eliminate out-of pocket expenses when family health plans do not cover 100% of medical costs because of deductibles, co-payment amounts, limitations on specific benefits, and out-of network penalties.
+The Plan coordinates with the student’s primary carrier and provides the student worldwide protection, 24 hours a day.
+Student Insurance is an economical way to reduce or eliminate out-of-pocket expenses when family health plans do not cover 100% of medical costs because of deductibles, co-payment amounts, limitations on specific benefits, and out-of-network penalties.

-The plan has a $50 deductible per diagnosis, per Plan year and pays up to 80% of eligible expenses for physician and hospital expenses, lab and x-ray, surgery, ambulance transport, physical therapy, maternity expenses, mental health and substance abuse issues.
+The Plan has a $50 deductible per diagnosis and pays up to 80% of eligible expenses for physician and hospital expenses, lab and x-ray, surgery, ambulance transport, physical therapy, maternity expenses, mental health and substance abuse issues.

 The Plan is secondary if the student is entitled to benefits by any other policy.

 Students should familiarize themselves with the proper procedures to utilize the benefits available.